Microlensing of long-duration gravitational wave signals originating from Galactic sources: Microlensing of Gravitational Waves

 where ${_1}{F_1}$ is the confluent hyper-geometric function, $\Gamma$ is the Euler's gamma function.
 The constant $\phi_m(y)$, utilized to anchor the time-delay function reads: $\phi_m(y)=(x_m-y)^2/2-\ln{x_m}$, is the position of positive parity with a magnified signal in the context of GW lensing.
 In the case of PML model, the Einstein radius reads:

 By taking the characteristic length scale (squared) as $\xi^2 _{0} = \re^2$, the dimensionless frequency becomes $\w = 8\pi G \ml f /c^3$, where $\ml$ is the mass of the lens.
-In the GO limit, when $\w$ is significantly greater than one, Eq.~\ref{eq:pml-af} can be considerably simplified~\cite{PhysRevLett.80.1138, 10.1143/PTPS.133.137, Takahashi_2003}.
-Let $|\mu_{+}|$ and $|\mu_{-}|$ represent the magnifications of the brighter and fainter signals, respectively then the Eq.~\ref{eq:pml-af} becomes
+When $\w$ is significantly greater than one, i.e., higher lens masses and frequencies, Eq.~\ref{eq:pml-af} can be considerably simplified~\cite{PhysRevLett.80.1138, 10.1143/PTPS.133.137, Takahashi_2003} and falls into the GO regime.
+Given the mass range and frequencies in our analysis, we employed the full-wave optics expression in our work.